postmanlabs/labs-docs/src/pages/docs/administration/managing-your-team/configuring-domain-capture.md

 When domain capture is enabled, Postman users with accounts associated with the domain or subdomain will only be able to access Postman after joining your Postman team.
 This applies to existing users who are a part of other Postman teams, existing individual Postman users, and new users who sign up for Postman.

-Existing users will be notified when they next log in to Postman that their account is now managed by your team.
+Existing users will be notified when they next sign in to Postman that their account is now managed by your team.

 <img alt="Domain capture join team notification" src="https://assets.postman.com/postman-docs/domain-capture-join-team-9.4.jpg" width="350px"/>